uwmadisonieee/Bluetooth-Retro-DJ/README.md

 ## How It All Works!

-For details on this, check out either the [Medium Article](https://medium.com/@spencerfricke/bluetooth-dj-set-diy-embedded-systems-d240a5f08773) on it or feel free to glance around the code.
+For details on this, check out either the [Medium Article](https://medium.com/@spencerfricke/bluetooth-dj-set-diy-embedded-systems-d240a5f08773), [short YouTube Video of it](https://youtu.be/4wVTRmy3RTk), or feel free to glance around the code.

 ## MIDI Controller Box